HiltonWS/smile/README.md

-A project develop in FaceApi.Js Next.js and React
+A project develop in FaceApi.js Next.js and React

-Show your smile and you video will appear.
+Show your smile and your video will appear.